create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 ### Objects and Fields

-For each field and `outputOnly` fields in the Script node containing the script there is a corresponding global variable with the same name.
+For each `inputOutput`, `outputOnly` and `initializeOnly` fields in the Script node containing the script there is a corresponding global variable with the same name.
 Field variables are persistent; they keep their last stored value across function calls.
 Local variables, on the other hand, are destroyed on exit from the block in which they were defined.
 Local variables defined in the outermost block of a function are destroyed when the function exits so they do not persist across function calls.

-OutputOnly fields are very similar to field variables in that their values persist across function calls.
-But when an assignment is made to an `outputOnly` fields an event is generated.
+`outputOnly` fields are very similar to field variables in that their values persist across function calls.
+But when an assignment is made to an `outputOnly` field an event is generated.
+The same happens with `inputOutput` fields.

 Every object has a set of *properties* and *methods*.
-Properties are names on the object that can be selected (using the '.' operator) then used in an expression or as the target of an expression.
+Properties are names on the object that can be selected (using the `.` operator) then used in an expression or as the target of an expression.
 Methods are names on the object that can be called (using the function call operator) to perform some operation on the object.
 For example:

 ```js
 function someFunction ()